KCTX (AM)

-KCTX (1510 kHz, "The Cat") is a n AM radio station broadcasting a hot adult contemporary music format.
+KCTX (1510 kHz, "The Cat") is an AM radio station broadcasting a hot adult contemporary music format.
 Licensed to Childress, Texas, United States.
 The station is currently owned by James G. Boles, Jr. and features programming from TSN Radio and locally originated programming.

 KCTX programming is also heard on translator K221FL at 92.1 FM, also licensed to Childress, hence the former station name of "K92."
 The station is now imaged as "The Cat" despite still airing "K92" jingles.